THERMAL ANALYSIS

 The Thermal Effects of Solar Gain

-In many building regulations and simplified analysis methods, solar effects on buildings are characterised only by the exposed apperture area and the average solar transmittance of the glazing used.
+In many building regulations and simplified analysis methods, solar effects on buildings are characterised only by the exposed aperture area and the average solar transmittance of the glazing used.
 However, the true impact of solar radiation on the internal conditions within a space are often much more complex than this simple relationship would suggest.
 To explain the problem, this article tracks solar radiation as it enters through a window and looks at the various factors that govern its resultant effects.

 Making a Thermal Comparison